khoadinh44/journal/README.md

     --use_DNN_B True

 DFK, Wavelet_denoise, SVD, savitzky_golay, None are represented for denoising methods.
-In those methods, DFK is our proposal
+In those methods, DFK is our proposal, None means that nothing denoising method is used to denoise

 # if DFK is choosen:
     --denoise DFK